-Table 2: Specific outline of basic functionality proposed for development and evaluation in the project categorized by modality.
+Table 2: Core functionality proposed for development and evaluation in the project categorized by modality.
 One of the motivations for the collaborative use cases as a specific aim is the inevitability that other lung-specific algorithmic needs will be identified and will be added to the functionality developed and offered as part of this project.
 It should also be noted that some modality-specific modifications will be required.
 For example, our lobe estimation approach works well for 1H MRI where no internal anatomical features are available for refinement.
 This lobe estimation strategy can be directly applied to CT in providing spatial prior maps for subsequent subject-specific refinement.